fraction/node-hacker-news-api/README.md

 Almost all methods are chainable, with flexible ordering.
 Methods are executed (as in HTTP requests are made) once a callback function is passed (not all methods accept a callback).
-This will always be the last method in the chain.
+Thus, this will always be the last method in the chain.

 ```js
 var hn = require('hacker-news-api');